-- 11.10.3.4.4 No drawcheck device may be used. - 11.10.3.4.5 No sight or sightmark(s) on the bow that help aiming are allowed. - 11.10.3.4.6 No weights, stabilizers or torqueflight compensators are allowed.
-Bowquivers cannot be attached to the bow. - 11.10.3.4.7 Only wooden arrowshafts are allowed with the following specifications: - The points will be of the field type meant for wooden arrows, - Only natural feathers will be used as fletching. - 11.10.3.4.7.1 An arrow consists of a shaft with head (point) nock, fletching and, if desired, cresting.
+- 11.10.3.4.4 No drawcheck device may be used. - 11.10.3.4.5 No sight or sightmark(s) on the bow that help aiming are allowed. - 11.10.3.4.6 No weights, stabilisers or torqueflight compensators are allowed. - 11.10.3.4.7 Only wooden arrowshafts are allowed with the following specifications: - The points will be of the field type or bullet, conical or cone shaped meant for wooden arrows; - Only natural feathers will be used as fletching. - 11.10.3.4.7.1 An arrow consists of a shaft with head (point) nock, fletching and, if desired, cresting.
 The maximum diameter of arrow shafts will not exceed 9.3mm; the points (heads) for these arrows may have a maximum diameter of 9.4mm, All arrows of every athlete must be marked with the athlete's name or initials on the shaft.
-All arrows used at any end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any.
+All arrows used at any end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any. - 11.10.3.4.8 Finger and hand protection in the form of finger stalls or tips, gloves, shooting tab or tape (plaster) to draw, hold back and release the string is permitted. - 11.10.3.4.8.1 The following equipment is permitted: - On the bow hand an ordinary glove, mitten or similar item may be worn but must not be attached to the grip;